Eilenberg-MacLane spectra as equivariant Thom spectra: Introduction

 \subsubsection{Acknowledgements}

-The authors would like to thank Mark Behrens, Jun-Hou Fung, Mike Hopkins, and Inbar Klang for helpful conversations related to this paper.
+The authors would like to thank Mark Behrens, Jun-Hou Fung, Mike Hopkins, Inbar Klang, and Ishan Levy for helpful conversations related to this paper.
 We also thank Nick Kuhn and Peter May for comments on an earlier draft.
 Special thanks are due to the anonymous referee, whose painstaking work has led to enormous improvement of the exposition.